josdem/hugo/content/techtalk/spring/spring_boot_internationalization.md

 categories = ["techtalk", "code","spring boot"]
 tags = ["josdem", "techtalks","programming","technology","spring boot"]
 date = "2016-06-06T14:56:49-05:00"
-description = "Spring Boot uses the MessageSource configured with a MessageSourceAutoConfiguration.
-These settings can be easily changed in the application.properties file"
+description = "In this technical post, we will see how to manage different languages at your Spring Boot application aka. internationalization"
 +++

-Spring Boot uses the MessageSource configured with a MessageSourceAutoConfiguration.
+In this technical post, we will see how to manage different languages at your Spring Boot application aka. internationalization. **NOTE:** If you need to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot).
+Spring Boot uses `MessageSource` configured with a MessageSourceAutoConfiguration.
 These settings can be easily changed in the `application.properties` file:

 ```
 spring.messages.basename=i18n/messages